apify/apify-docs/docs/web_scraping_for_beginners/data_collection_fundamentals.md

 ---
 title: Fundamentals of data collection
-description: Learn about HTML, CSS and JavaScript, the basic building blocks of a website, and how to use them in scraping.
+description: Learn about HTML, CSS, and JavaScript, the basic building blocks of a website, and how to use them in scraping.
-menuWeight: 20
+menuWeight: 19.1
-category: web scraping academy
 paths:
-- data-collection-fundamentals
+    - web-scraping-for-beginners/data-collection-fundamentals
 ---

 # [](#fundamentals) Fundamentals of data collection

 Every web scraping project starts with some detective work.
 To a human, it's completely obvious where the data is on the web page.
 But a computer needs very precise instructions to find the data we want.
 There are three elementary components of each website that we can leverage to give those instructions.
-HTML, CSS and JavaScript.
+HTML, CSS, and JavaScript.

 ## [](#html) HTML